keystonejs/keystone/docs/pages/docs/config/lists.md

 ## isSingleton

 The `isSingleton` flag changes a list to only have support for a single row with an `id` of `1`.

-The flag provides the developer with a convenient syntax and defaults when working with lists that should only have zero or one items.
-With this flag set, when an item is created it is given an `id` of `1`, and when an item is queried from a list, the GraphQL `where` filter defaults to `{ id: '1' }`.
+With the flag set, when an item is created it is given an `id` of `1`, and when an item is queried from a list, the GraphQL `where` filter defaults to `{ id: '1' }`.

-An example of when this might helpful is for editable data like your configuration options when it isn't suitable to be stored on the filesystem.
+An example of when this might helpful is for editing data like your frontend configuration, when it wouldn't otherwise be checked into source control.

 Abstracting singletons as a behavioural trait of lists instead of a distinct type helps developers build functions for lists without needing to know the underlying constraints, effectively ensuring that lists remain as functors.

-Using GraphQL, to query a list named `settings`, with `isSingleton` set, you can write any of the following queries
+Using GraphQL, to query a list named `seoConfiguration`, with `isSingleton` set, you can write any of the following queries

 ```graphql
 query {